SLongshaw/ParaSiF/README.md

 This code is licensed under the GNU General Public License version 3

-The Parallel Partitioned Multi-physical Simulation Framework provides FEniCS v2019.1.0 <-> MUI v1.1.2 <-> OpenFOAM v6 two-way coupling.
+The Parallel Partitioned Multi-physical Simulation Framework provides FEniCS v2019.1.0 <-> MUI v1.0 <-> OpenFOAM v6 two-way coupling.

 ## Acknowledgements
 The Parallel Partitioned Multi-physical Simulation Framework is developed at the [Scientific Computing Department](https://www.scd.stfc.ac.uk/) of the [Science and Technology Facilities Council](https://stfc.ukri.org/).
-If you this framework, please cite us:
+If you use this framework, please cite us:

+*Liu, W., Longshaw, S., Skillen, A., Emerson, D.R., Valente, C. and Gambioli, F. (in press).
+A High-performance Open-source Solution for Multiphase Fluid-Structure Interaction.
+International Journal of Offshore and Polar Engineering.

 *Liu, W., Wang, W., Skillen, A., Longshaw, S.M., Moulinec, C. and Emerson, D.R.
 (2021).
 A Parallel Partitioned Approach on Fluid-Structure Interaction Simulation Using the Multiscale Universal Interface Coupling Library.
 In: 14th World Congress In Computational Mechanics (WCCM) And ECCOMAS Congress 2020.*

 ## Publication

+Liu, W., Longshaw, S., Skillen, A., Emerson, D.R., Valente, C. and Gambioli, F. (in press).
+A High-performance Open-source Solution for Multiphase Fluid-Structure Interaction.
+International Journal of Offshore and Polar Engineering.

 Liu, W., Longshaw, S.M., Skillen, A., Emerson, D.R., Valente, C. and Gambioli, F. (2021).
 A High-Performance Open-Source Solution for Multiphase Fluid-Structure Interaction.
 In: 31st International Ocean and Polar Engineering Conference (ISOPE).